-Another reason why your child might be fighting their sleep or naps is because they are teething or are in some other discomfort.
+Another reason is because they may be teething or are in some other discomfort.

 It is not always easy to know what’s going on with a baby, because there’s a lot of guesswork involved given your little one can’t communicate to let you know what’s going on.

-So you might want to consider if teething, an illness or discomfort (such as excessive farting or wind) is causing your child to find it harder to fall asleep.
+So you might want to consider if teething, an illness or discomfort (such as excessive farting or wind) is causing your child to find it harder to settle.

 5. Disrupted Routine

-Routines are very important for babies, so if you find your baby or newborn fighting sleep for hours, it may be because something has changed.
+Routines are very important for babies, so another possible reason cold be because something in their routine has changed.

 If you are traveling with your newborn baby, then jetlag may not be as much of an issue, because infants under 6 months are usually less impacted by jet lag (although older babies and toddlers may be affected by jet lag even more than adults).

-But other changes in routine, like changing form napping in a crib to on-the-go in a stroller, or a slightly later nap or bedtime, can really throw off a baby’s ability to fall asleep.
+But other changes in routine, like changing form napping in a crib to on-the-go in a stroller, or a slightly later nap or bedtime, can really throw off a baby’s ability to fall settle down.